danhphan/git-tutorial/0-installation.md

   **Install Git on Linux:**

   1. Open terminal and run: `sudo apt install git-all` or `sudo yum install git`.
   2. Verify installation by typing `git --version` in the terminal.
-You will see installed git version like this: git version 2.33.0.
+You will see the installed git version like this: git version 2.33.0.

 ## Create an account on Github